 Instead, I bought a shelf L bracket from the hardware store and attached it to the door with some 3M double-sided tape, like the sticky non-marking foam tape on the regular abode sensors plus a little tape and a plastic extension.
 The toothpick was added later as a quick fix after a relative bent the unit by accident.
 I’ll sort it properly later…although that was 2 years ago and this fix still works. 🙂

-Installation of abode
+Installation of abode security system

 The abode website will tell you most people have the system installed and running in about 30 minutes.
 I’d agree with that for the starter kit, especially if you have already decided what is going to go where.